Troax Group AB: Troax Group's Q1 2026 results

 martin.nystrom@troax.com

-This information is information that Troax Group AB is obliged to make public pursuant to the Swedish Securities Markets Act (2007:528).
-The information was submitted for publication, through the agency of the contact person, at 08:00 CEST on 21 April, 2026.
+This information is information that Troax Group AB (publ) is obliged to make public pursuant to the EU Market Abuse Regulation 596/2014.
+The information was submitted for publication, through the agency of the contact person set out above, at 08:00 CEST on 21 April 2026.

 About Troax Group